ibm-cloud-docs/hp-virtual-servers/troubleshooting.md

 {: troubleshoot}
 {: support}

-Updating the Secure build image fails when you are updating the SBS image from 1.3.0 to a later version.
-However, you can update the SBS image from 1.3.0.1 to 1.3.0.2, or 1.3.0.3.
-{: troubleshoot}

-When you update the SBS image by running the `hpvs instance-update` command, the update task fails.
-{: tsSymptoms}

-The Docker images were moved to IBM Cloud Registry from DockerHub which results in the failure of the update task.
-{: tsCauses}

-This is a limitation.
-You will have to update to the new image by creating a new Hyper Protect Virtual Server instance.
-{: tsResolve}

 ## You can't see the details of your virtual server instance on its dashboard - or the dashboard seems to display incorrectly